-- The suite is located in a single detached dwelling or within an accessory building on the same parcel as a single detached dwelling that is appropriately zoned (suites are not legal in duplexes).
+- A secondary suite is no permitted within a semi-attached dwelling,on a parcel containing a semi-attached dwelling or within an accessory building on the same parcel as a semi-attached dwelling;

-- The maximum floor area of the suite must not exceed the lesser of 90sq m (approx. 30 feet by 30 feet) or 40% of the gross floor area of the principal building.
+- The maximun floor area of a secondary suite must exceed the lesser of 90.0 m² occupying not more than 40% of the habitable floor area of the principal building;

-- The suite meets BC Building Code requirements for secondary suites.
+- The secondary suite must meeting BC Building Code requirements for secondary suites;

-- The owner of the suite holds a valid business license issued by the City.
+- The owner of the secondary suite is required to hold a valid business licence with the City;

-- One parking space is provided on the parcel for the tenant(s).
+- One off-street parking spcace must be provided on the parcel for the secondary suite;

 Enforcement of Illegal Suites: